Thursday, October 23, 2025

 I like this “being predestined doesn’t mean one will automatically be saved” interpretation of the Scripture.
 It seems less harsh and unyielding compared to the idea that to be predestined means you were chosen to be saved, while others were chosen to be ultimately cast into hell.
 But 1 Tim 2:4 says God desires all men to be saved, so that interpretation doesn’t work for me.

 John Piper explains 1 Tim 2:4 by saying that what God desires, He doesn’t always do; for example, He hates murder of the innocent (Prov 6:16-19), yet He decreed Jesus’ murder at the hands of Pontius Pilate (and all those who clamoured for Jesus to be put to death), in order to put into place the means of salvation.
-So, Piper says that God doesn’t choose to give the gift of sovereign grace to everyone to help them see the truth which will bring them to belief and repentance.
+So, Piper says that God doesn’t choose to give the gift of sovereign grace to everyone, which means they don't get His help to open their eyes to the truth which would have brought them to belief and repentance.
 I don’t know why sovereign grace couldn’t be given to everyone; Piper wasn’t real clear about it.
 He wrote, “God is more committed to glorifying His own free and sovereign grace than He is to saving all.”
 That statement makes zero sense to me.

 Anyway, Piper is Reformed and the Reformed “comes down from Calvin”, as my lecturer said.
 Calvin again… forever giving people headaches.